Sleep apnea is a serious condition

-Left untreated, sleep apnea can have serious and life-shortening consequences: high blood pressure, heart disease, stroke, automobile accidents caused by falling asleep at the wheel, diabetes, depression, and other ailments.
+Left untreated, this sleep disorder can have serious and life-shortening consequences: high blood pressure, heart disease, stroke, automobile accidents caused by falling asleep at the wheel, diabetes, depression, and other ailments.

 Obstructive sleep apnea is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.
 In central sleep apnea, the airway is not blocked but the brain fails to signal the muscles to breathe.
 Mixed sleep apnea, as the name implies, is a combination of the two.
 With each apnea event, the brain rouses the sleeper, usually only partially, to signal breathing to resume.
 As a result, the patient‘s sleep is extremely fragmented and of poor quality.

 Sleep apnea is very common, as common as type 2 diabetes.
-It affects more than 18 million Americans, according to the National Sleep Foundation.
-Risk factors include being male, overweight, and over the age of 40, but sleep apnea can strike anyone at any age, even children.
-Yet still because of the lack of awareness by the public and health care professionals, the vast majority of sleep apnea patients remain undiagnosed and therefore untreated, despite the fact that this serious disorder can have significant consequences.
+It affects more than 22 million Americans.
+Risk factors include being male, overweight, and over the age of 40, but apnea can strike anyone at any age, even children.
+Yet still because of the lack of awareness by the public and health care professionals, the vast majority of apnea patients remain undiagnosed and therefore untreated, despite the fact that this serious disorder can have significant consequences.

 For more on sleep apnea, click on this link